su2code/su2code.github.io/_docs/Controlling-the-Simulation.md

 %
 ```

 The solver will stop either when it reaches the maximum time (`MAX_TIME`) or the maximum number of time steps (`TIME_ITER`), whichever event occurs first.
-Depending on the `TIME_MARCHING` option, the solver will use an inner iteration loop to converge each physical time step.
+Depending on the `TIME_MARCHING` option, the solver might use an inner iteration loop to converge each physical time step.
 The number of iterations within each time step is controlled using the `INNER_ITER` option.

 ## Steady-state Simulation ##